TechLadies/pre-bootcamp-workshop5-2020/exercise_1/README.md

 Now, we'll add a `table` to our database.

 Click on the `+Table` button to add a table and populate it with some data.

+##### Windows

+Start **pgAdmin**.
+You should see a database server listed on the left hand panel.
+By default it is named `PostgresSQL 12`.

+Double click on it and enter the password if prompted.
+You would have set this password some time during or after the installation of pgadmin.

+Right click on `Database` and click `Create > Database`.
+In the window, give your database a name.

+Expand the name of your database and open `schemas > public`, then right click on `Tables` and click `Create > Table`.

+In the `General` tab, give the table a name, and under the `Columns` tab, click the `+` button to add a column.
+You can give it any name, and you can choose `character varying` for the Data Type.

+Right click on your table in the left panel navigation, and click `Scripts > INSERT Script`.
+In the text editor on the right, replace the `?` with some data.

+---

 Bravo!
 You now have your own database with some data! :tada: :tada: :grin: